Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/04-drop-card/README.md

 npm run dev
 ```

-It seems to work, but if we drop the card at the bottom of the column, we can see that the drop is not performed.
+It seems to work, but there's an edge case not working: if we drop the card at the bottom of the column, we can see that the drop is not performed.
 What's happening here?
 Well, there's no drop zone there.
 We fix this by creating a kind of empty card at the bottom of the column that occupies all the empty space.

-Let's do something, we paint it a color so it's distinguishable, then we'll apply a transparent color.
+Let's do something, we fill that div with a give a color so it's temporary distinguishable, once we see it in action, we'll apply a transparent color.

 _./src/kanban/components/empty-space-drop-zone.component.tsx_